Are you a STAR?

 What is STARS?

-Students Talking about Relationship and Sex (S.T.A.R.S.) peer theater prevention program promotes safety and improve quality of life by educating students about issues of interpersonal violence including: sexual assault, relationship violence, same-sex violence, stalking, consent and healthy relationships.
+Students Talking about Relationship and Sex (S.T.A.R.S.) is a sex-positive peer theater prevention program which promotes safety and improve quality of life by educating students about issues of interpersonal violence including: sexual assault, relationship violence, same-sex violence, stalking, consent and healthy relationships.

 What does STARS Peer Theater do?